dylan-chong/gprq/README.md

         - `JIRA-123: Fix the thing - Part 1`
     - The branch name will be a reformatted commit message

-1. Use branch/commit name of JIRA ticket - My favourite option!
+1. Use branch/commit name of JIRA ticket - My favourite option! <span id="marker-jira-ticket"></span>
     - Drag-select the `JIRA-123 Fix the thing from the website` from your JIRA ticket ![JIRA ticket](./docs/jira_screenshot.png)
         - Tip: It's easiest if drag-select from the right of the title up/left